-A total of 31 of the 77 monitoring wells scheduled for semiannual sampling during June and October 2017 will be monitored as part of the remediation phase performance monitoring trend analysis outlined as Objective [2] and described in Section 2.
-Monitoring at these locations will allow evaluation of trends in former smelter site source areas (including the West Selenium Area, the North Plant Arsenic Area, the former Acid Plant area, and the Slag Pile), and at wells near the downgradient ends of the arsenic and selenium plumes, through evaluation of the contaminant trend testing metrics described in Section 2.
-The wells selected for semiannual monitoring to support performance evaluation trend testing in 2017 are listed in Table 3-2 and shown on Exhibit 1 and Figure 2-1.
+A total of 19 monitoring wells are scheduled for sampling in June 2018, as shown in Table 3-2 and on Figure 2-1.
+These wells were selected for monitoring as part of the Plume Boundary/Source Area remediation phase trend analysis outlined as Objective [2] and described in Section 2.1.
+Monitoring at these locations will allow ongoing evaluation of groundwater quality trends in former smelter site source areas (including the West Selenium Area, the North Plant Arsenic Area, the former Acid Plant area, and the Slag Pile), and at selected wells along the perimeter of the arsenic and selenium plumes.
+Specifically, the offsite wells were selected to continue monitoring the westward plume shift observed over the last several years for selenium and (more recently) arsenic.
+Due to the limited scope of the June 2018 monitoring, updated sitewide arsenic and selenium groundwater plume maps will not be prepared based on the June 2018 data set; plume maps will be updated based on the October 2018 data set as described below.